effiong-okon/soc-home-lab/README.md

 - Integrate both endpoint logs and cloud infrastructure logs into a single platform
 - Write custom detection rules in Splunk SPL mapped to MITRE ATT&CK
 - Simulate real attack techniques on a live Windows target
-- Investigate each attack as a SOC analyst would — reading logs, identifying IOCs, and drawing conclusions
+- Investigate each attack as a SOC analyst would, reading logs, identifying IOCs, and drawing conclusions

 ---

 ## Project Phases

-### Phase 1 & 2 — Cloud Infrastructure Setup
+### Phase 1 & 2: Cloud Infrastructure Setup

 I started by designing the network from the ground up.
 I created a custom VPC with appropriate subnets and security groups to isolate and control traffic between components.
-Two EC2 instances were provisioned — one Ubuntu server for Splunk and one Windows Server 2022 machine to serve as the target endpoint.
+Two EC2 instances were provisioned, one Ubuntu server for Splunk and one Windows Server 2022 machine to serve as the target endpoint.

 ![VPC Creation Workflow](screenshots/phase-2-infrastructure/01%20create%20vpc%20workflow.jpg)